EBSA and School Refusal: A SENCO's Complete Guide

 When a concern is raised, the SENCO's first task is information gathering, not diagnosis.
 Meet with the class teacher or form tutor to establish the pattern: when did concerns start, what triggers have been observed, and what has already been tried.
 Make direct, low-key contact with the family using a support-first approach rather than a compliance-first tone.
 The DfE's "Working Together to Improve School Attendance" (2024) is explicit that early contact should feel collaborative, not punitive.

-Check the learner's file for any existing SEND documentation, previous EP involvement, or reported medical conditions.
-Begin recording attendance data in your APDR format from this point, even if you do not yet have a formal plan.
-Contemporaneous records written at the time carry significantly more evidential weight than retrospective accounts.
+Check the learner's file for any SEND documents, previous EP involvement, or reported medical conditions.
+From this point, record attendance data in your APDR format, even if there is no formal plan yet.
+Records written at the time carry much more evidential weight than accounts written later.

 Use this period to assess the function of avoidance.
-The SRAS-R is available in parent and child versions and takes approximately 15 minutes each to complete.
-If you do not have access to the full instrument, the West Sussex EBSA risk and resilience factor checklist provides a useful structured alternative.
-For learners where executive function difficulties may be contributing to avoidance, a brief classroom audit can help identify whether planning, inhibition, or emotional regulation demands are driving distress.
+The SRAS-R has parent and child versions, and each takes about 15 minutes to complete.
+If you do not have the full tool, use the West Sussex EBSA risk and resilience factor checklist as a useful structured option.
+Where executive function difficulties may be adding to avoidance, a short classroom audit can show whether planning, inhibition, or emotional regulation demands are driving distress.

 Gather the learner's voice directly.
 Use a 1:1 conversation with a trusted adult, or a written tool if the learner finds spoken disclosure difficult.
 Learners with PDA profiles or high working memory difficulties may need alternative voice-gathering methods.
 Document everything: what the learner said, how they presented, and what the trusted adult observed.